sasa0xx/asm-linear-regression-model/README.md

 A **from-scratch linear regression implementation written entirely in x86-64 assembly (NASM)** for Linux.

-This project was built to deeply understand what machine learning models *actually do under the hood* — from math, to memory, to CPU instructions — without relying on any libraries or runtime support.
+This project was built to deeply understand what machine learning models *actually do under the hood* — from math, to memory, to CPU instructions ,without relying on any libraries or runtime support.

 No libc.
 No ML frameworks.